 Metal casting is a modern process with ancient roots.
-In the metal casting process, metal shapes are formed by pouring liquid metal into a mold, where it is cooled and later extracted from the mold.
+In the metal casting process, metal shapes are formed by pouring molten metal into a mold cavity, where it is cooled and later extracted from the mold.
 Metal casting is arguably the earliest and most influential industrial process in history.
-It’s used to make many metal objects used in our daily lives: automotive parts, train wheels, lamp posts, school bus pedals, and much more.
+It’s used to make many of the metal objects used in our daily lives: automotive parts, train wheels, lamp posts, school bus pedals, and much more.
 Plus, metal casting foundries rely on metal recycling as a cost-efficient source of raw material, significantly reducing wasted scrap metal that might end up in landfills.

 The oldest known metal casting is that of a copper frog, believed to have been produced in 3200 BCE in Mesopotamia when copper was a popularly used material.
 Later, around 2000 BCE, iron was discovered.
 But it was not until around 700 BCE that the first production of cast iron was developed in China.
-The sand molding process of casting metals was also invented in China in 645 BCE.
+Interestingly enough, the sand molding process of casting metals was also invented in China in 645 BCE.

 The crucible process, a technique used for producing fine or tool steel, appeared and disappeared in various locations around the globe since the early 1st millennium CE.
 The technique popped up in India and central Asia first, until it appeared in northern Europe around 800 CE, where it was used to make Viking swords.
 The technique didn’t resurface until 1750 when Benjamin Huntsman reinvented it in England.
 Huntsman heated small pieces of carbon steel in a closed crucible, which is a ceramic pot with refractory properties that can withstand a high degree of heat.
 Huntsman achieved a temperature high enough to melt steel for the first time.

-Today, nearly every mechanical device we use, from automobiles to washing machines are manufactured using metal parts that were created in the casting process.
+Today, nearly every mechanical device we use, from automobiles to washing machines are manufactured using metal parts that were created using the casting process.
 The difference between today’s cast metal products and those that were manufactured even 100 years ago is the precision and tolerances that can be achieved through the computerized automated design process, and modern methods for producing the detailed cores and molds.
 Modern-day metal casting represents innovation at work.

 Throughout the centuries, various combinations of raw materials have been developed to produce various metal types.
 Some cast products are used in engines that require a high tolerance for heat and cold.
-Cast iron pipe must resist corrosion and high pressures.
+Cast iron pipes must resist corrosion and high pressures.
 Other cast parts must be lightweight but durable.
 In many applications, parts are designed to allow for precise tolerance between expansion and contraction.
-The advancement in the quality of cast metal products starts with the quality of the mineral product itself.

 General Kinematics is proud to be a leading manufacturer of automated vibratory processing equipment that has innovated alongside the foundry industry for nearly 60 years.
 To get more information about all of the General Kinematics foundry equipment, contact us today!